Conditions de Kan sur les nerfs des $\omega$-cat\'egories: Abstract

 \section{Abstract}

-We show that the Street nerve of a strict $\omega$-category $C$ is a Kan complex (respectively a quasi-category) if and only if the $n$-cells of $C$ for $n\geq 1$ (respectively $n> 1$) are weakly invertible.
-Moreover, we define a complicial set structure on the nerve of $C$.
-The complicial set $\N(C)$ is then $n$-trivial if and only if the $k$-cells of $C$ for $k\geq n$ are weakly invertible.
+We show that the Street nerve of a strict $\omega$-category $C$ is a Kan complex (respectively a quasi-category) if and only if the $n$-cells of $C$ for $n\geq 1$ (respectively $n> 1$) are weakly invertible. \note{ Moreover, we equip $\N(C)$ with a structure of saturated complicial set where the $n$-simplices correspond to morphisms from the $n^{th}$ oriental to $C$ sending the unique non-trivial $n$-cell of the domain to a weakly invertible cell of $C$. }

 \selectlanguage{french}